fleetdm/fleet/proposals/improv-mac-os-vuln-detection.md

     map_values --> to_lower
     to_lower --> replace_spaces
 ```
-Again, like with the version portion, some translation was required.
+Again, like with the vendor portion, some translation was required.
 When testing this approach the
 following translation were used:

 | vendor | bundle name/ executable | translation |